pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-environment/create-environment.md

 ### Prerequisites

 * You must have an [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.
-* You must have Oracle Cloud Account.
-You must have information about your tenancy name and cloud account credentials.
+* You must have Oracle Account.
-* You should have a text editor, where you can paste the commands, URLs and modify them, as per your environment.
+* You should have a text editor.

-## Task 1: Set up an Oracle Kubernetes Engine Instance on the Oracle Cloud Infrastructure
+## Task 1: Create an Oracle Kubernetes Cluster

 The *Quick Create* feature uses the default settings to create a *quick cluster* with new network resources as required.
 This approach is the fastest way to create a new cluster.
 If you accept all the default values, you can create a new cluster in just a few clicks.
 New network resources for the cluster are created automatically, along with a node pool and three worker nodes.